 Intended outcome Success criteria Have a curriculum in place which builds on prior learning and is accessible to and engages all learners.
-By 2024-25 Quality of teaching is at least good in all classes (externally moderated).
+By 2021-22 Quality of teaching is at least good in all classes (externally moderated).
 Assessment, observations, work scrutiny and discussions with pupils demonstrate high levels of engagement amongst all pupils and no significant difference between disadvantaged pupils and others in school.
 Judgements and data are confirmed by external assessment data and by external monitoring of the school.
 By the end of 2022 - 23, we will aspire to Monitor the impact of the revised curriculum intent documents to ensure consistent, effective implementation and ensuring the pupils know more and remember more in all subjects.
 Increase the offer of enrichment activities.
 Increase the offer of after-school activities.
 By the end of 2023 - 2024 we will aspire to Monitor the impact of the revised curriculum and ensure vulnerable groups know more and remember more.
 To ensure that all pupils have access to curriculum enrichment with trips, visitors and enrichment activities.
 Continue to increase the offer of lunchtime and after school clubs.
 Improved outcomes in early reading and phonics and writing.
-By 2024-25 The percentage of disadvantaged pupils reaching the required standard in the PSC is at least within 5% of the national figure At the end of KS1, the percentage of disadvantaged pupils, reaching the
+By 2021-22 The percentage of disadvantaged pupils reaching the required standard in the PSC is at least within 5% of the national figure

-Attendance and punctuality. expected standard, in reading and writing is in line with other pupils nationally.
-At the end of KS2, the percentage of disadvantaged pupils, reaching the expected standard, in reading and writing is in line with other pupils nationally.
-By the end of 2022-23, we will aspire to: Reach targets agreed with the Trust at expected and GDS at the end of each Key Stage.
-Gap between disadvantaged pupils and others narrows in PSC.
-Gap between disadvantaged and other pupils for reading and writing narrows when compared with previous years outcomes for excepted and GDS.
-By the end of 2023-24, we will aspire to To continue to narrow the gap between disadvantaged pupils and others narrows in PSC.
-By the end of 2023-24, we will aspire to To continue to narrow the gap between disadvantaged pupils and others narrows in PSC.
-By the end of 2023-24, we will aspire to To continue to narrow the gap between disadvantaged pupils and others narrows in PSC.
-Maintain the outcomes in line or above national for disadvantaged pupils in early reading and phonics.
-By 2024-25 The overall absence rate for all pupils is in line with the national average.
-The attendance gap between disad- vantage pupils and others is in line with national average.
-The % of all pupils who are persistently absent is in line with national average.
-The gap between disadvantaged pupils and others in school is in line with NA.
-By the end of 2022-23, we will aspire to: Narrow the absence gap between disadvantaged pupils and others.
-Narrow the gap between disadvantaged pupils and others in terms of PA.
-By the end of 2023-24, we will aspire to: Narrow the absence gap between disadvantaged pupils and others.
-Narrow the gap between disadvantaged pupils and others in terms of PA.
-Well-being, resilience and inclusion.
-By 2024-25 Reduction in number of behavioural in- cidents recorded in CPOMS.
+- At the end of KS1, the percentage of disadvantaged pupils, reaching the expected standard, in reading and writing is in line with other pupils nationally. - At the end of KS2, the percentage of disadvantaged pupils, reaching the expected standard, in reading and writing is in line with other pupils nationally.

+By the end of 2022-23, we will aspire to:

+- Reach targets agreed with the Trust at expected and GDS at the end of each Key Stage. - Gap between disadvantaged pupils and others narrows in PSC. - Gap between disadvantaged and other pupils for reading and writing narrows when compared with previous years outcomes for excepted and GDS.

+By the end of 2023-24, we will aspire to

+- To continue to narrow the gap between disadvantaged pupils and others narrows in PSC. - Maintain the outcomes in line or above national for disadvantaged pupils in early reading and phonics.

+Attendance and punctuality.

+By 2021-22

+- The overall absence rate for all pupils is in line with the national average. - The attendance gap between disadvantage pupils and others is in line with national average. - The % of all pupils who are persistently absent is in line with national average. - The gap between disadvantaged pupils and others in school is in line with NA.

+By the end of 2022-23, we will aspire to:

+- Narrow the absence gap between disadvantaged pupils and others. - Narrow the gap between disadvantaged pupils and others in terms of PA.

+By the end of 2023-24, we will aspire to:

+- Narrow the absence gap between disadvantaged pupils and others. - Narrow the gap between disadvantaged pupils and others in terms of PA.